-The following words, terms and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms, and phrases, when used in this article, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:

-Affordable shall mean as set forth in Orange County Administrative Regulation No. 4.08, as it may be amended or replaced from time to time.
+Affordable housing shall mean, as applicable, affordable housing as defined in Section 23-32 or housing as set forth in Orange County Administrative Regulation No. 4.08, as it may be amended or replaced from time to time.